Your Host and Tour Guide:

 Alright - after the scare tactics above it's time to get down to business.

-Step I - what are you trying to achive?
+Step I - what are you trying to achieve?

 reduce moisture or dampness - and maybe future staining?